lulu38m/go-gole/README.md

-# 🚀 Projet Go-gole
+# 🚀 Go-gole Project

-Bienvenue dans le projet **Go-gole** ! 🌐 Un moteur de recherche en cours de développement, entièrement refait à zéro ! 🔍
+Welcome to the **Go-gole** project! 🌐 A search engine being developed entirely from scratch! 🔍

-## ⚙️ Technologies Utilisées
+## ⚙️ Technologies Used
-- 🐹 **Go** - Backend et gestion des crawlers
+- 🐹 **Go** - Backend and crawler management
-- 💻 **Svelte** - Framework frontend léger et réactif
+- 💻 **Svelte** - Lightweight and reactive frontend framework
-- 🎨 **Tailwind** - Pour le style de l'interface
+- 🎨 **Tailwind** - For styling the interface
-- 🛠️ **Shadcn** - Composants réutilisables et design system
+- 🛠️ **Shadcn** - Reusable components and design system

-## ✨ Fonctionnalités
+## ✨ Features
-- 🚜 Développement d'un <span style="background-color: #fffae6; padding: 2px 6px; border-radius: 3px; color: #cc7000; font-weight: bold;">crawler</span> pour indexer le web 🌍
+- 🚜 Development of a <span style="background-color: #fffae6; padding: 2px 6px; border-radius: 3px; color: #cc7000; font-weight: bold;">crawler</span> to index the web 🌍
-- 🖼️ Création d'une interface utilisateur moderne et réactive
+- 🖼️ Creation of a modern and responsive user interface
-- ⚡ Mise en place d'un système de recherche performant 🔥
+- ⚡ Implementation of a high-performance search system 🔥

-## 🚧 État Actuel
+## 🚧 Current Status
-Le projet est actuellement en **construction** 🚧, avec plusieurs fonctionnalités en développement, notamment :
+The project is currently under **construction** 🚧, with several features in progress, including:
-- 📈 Amélioration du crawler pour optimiser l'indexation
+- 📈 Enhancing the crawler to optimize indexing
-- 🛠️ Interface utilisateur avec Svelte en cours de finalisation
+- 🛠️ Finalizing the user interface with Svelte
-- 🧩 Intégration des composants UI avec <span style="background-color: #fffae6; padding: 2px 6px; border-radius: 3px; color: #cc7000; font-weight: bold;">shadcn</span>
+- 🧩 Integrating UI components with <span style="background-color: #fffae6; padding: 2px 6px; border-radius: 3px; color: #cc7000; font-weight: bold;">shadcn</span>

-## 🔜 Prochaines Étapes
+## 🔜 Next Steps
-Le travail se concentre maintenant sur :
+The focus now is on:
-- 🕒 Gestion de la file d'attente et prévention des erreurs de surcharge (erreurs 429)
+- 🕒 Queue management and preventing overload errors (error 429)
-- 📊 Optimisation de l'indexation des données
+- 📊 Optimizing data indexing

 ---

-<p style="text-align: center;">✨ Merci d'avoir pris le temps de découvrir le projet <strong>Go-gole</strong> ! ✨</p>
+<p style="text-align: center;">✨ Thank you for taking the time to learn about the <strong>Go-gole</strong> project! ✨</p>